Skip to main content

 Why study Medicine at Exeter?

 Exeter is a college which is conveniently central, a mere 10-minute walk from the Radcliffe Science Library and within easy reach of the medical departments across the university.
-In addition, Exeter’s own library – which is open 24 hours a day – is fully resourced for both pre-clinical and clinical students having been thoroughly overhauled and restocked in 2014 to provide access to all required text-books and online articles.
+In addition, Exeter’s own Jackson Library – which is open 24 hours a day – is fully resourced for both pre-clinical and clinical students having been thoroughly overhauled and restocked in 2014 to provide access to all required text-books and online articles.
 In addition, all Freshers studying medicine at the College are given book tokens to help towards the cost of books.

 Students on the pre-clinical course are principally taught in tutorials, classes, and lectures, but visits to doctors’ surgeries are also an integral part of the course.
 As well as this, medical students are invited to become members of the student-led “MedSoc” which, among other things, organises an annual dinner for students and alumni to get together.
 The annual Medical Sciences Subject Family Dinner, hosted and arranged by the Rector (the head of Exeter College), also gives students an opportunity to hear from other academics and graduates about their current research and share ideas on active issues.